-History is a popular and successful subject area at Philips High School.
-Our aim is to encourage students to enjoy studying the past and to enable them to have the skills, knowledge and understanding necessary to achieve success at GCSE.
+History is a very popular and successful subject at Philips High School with 57% of our students achieving an A* – C GCSE pass in 2014 and 22% of pupils gaining either an A* or A Grade.
+We want to encourage students to enjoy studying the past and develop the skills, knowledge and understanding necessary to achieve success at GCSE.
 History is a fascinating subject, full of interesting people, places, events and colourful stories about the lives of others before us.
-Knowing about the past is a rewarding and fruitful study which offers a window on different times and places and where people lived much different lives to our own.
-History is important because it enables our students to develop students into mature, considerate adults, capable of forming their own opinions and making decisions about their life with surety and understanding.
-We want students to enjoy finding out about their past so we seek to make full use of modern technology through Internet research, podcasting, blogging and use of interactive teaching materials, giving students modern skills that they can use in their everyday lives.
+Knowing about history enables students to develop into mature, considerate adults, capable of forming their own opinions and making decisions about their life.
+We want students to enjoy finding out about their past so make full use of the Internet, podcasting, blogging and interactive teaching materials, giving students modern skills that they can use in their everyday lives.

-The department runs a number of field work visits during the year, including a recent visit to Beeston Castle, a conference on the Holocaust, a year 11 visit to the Hitler on Trial performance and an excellent visit to the battlefields of the First World War in France and Belgium.
-We were very proud to have two of our students lay a wreath at the Last Post ceremony at Menin Gate to remember those from the Whitefield and surrounding area who gave up their lives during the Great War.
-We recently helped to organise a humanities theme day for year 7 students based on the Whitefield conservation area, helping students to discover the history of our community.
+We’ve run a number of field visits including a recent special visit to the battlefields of the First World War in France and Belgium where we were very proud to have two of our students lay a wreath at the Last Post ceremony at Menin Gate to remember those from our area who died during the Great War.
+We’ve also organised a four day visit to Normandy, a two visits to London, Beeston Castle, two Horrible Histories theatre shows and a conference on the Holocaust.
+We have also organised a humanities theme day for year 7 students based on the Whitefield conservation area, helping students to discover the history of our community.

 In year 7 students learn about the skills of the historian, finding out how to use evidence to find out about the past before moving on to study the Roman Empire and life in Britain during the Middle Ages.

-During year 8 our students study Britain’s development under the Tudor and Stuart monarchs, assessing whether Henry VIII was a hero or a villain and investigating whether Guy Fawkes was framed for his part in the Gunpowder Plot in 1605.
-Later on in the year we look at the Industrial Revolution and its’ effects on our area.
+During year 8 our students study Britain between 1485 – 1750, assessing whether Henry VIII was a hero or a villain and investigating Guy Fawkes’ role in the Gunpowder Plot in 1605.
+Later in the year we look at the Industrial Revolution and its’ effects on our area.

-In year 9 we encourage our students to independently investigate important historical events including the murders of Jack the Ripper and the sinking of the Titanic.
-We also examine how the world of the 21st century has been shaped by the events, people and places of the 20th century, studying the First World War and Home Front in the Second World War.
+In year 9 we encourage our students to independently investigate important historical events including the murders of Jack the Ripper, the Suffragettes and the sinking of the Titanic.
+We also examine conflict in the 20th century, studying the First World War and Home Front in the Second World War.